juvalen/mb-checker/README.md

 ## Change log

-* R4.0 To run in docker, see DOCKER.md
+* R4.0 To run a docker image, see DOCKER.md

 * R3.9 Edited with PyCharm